BNSC1/android-notes/README.md

 Multipart request: a type of HTTP request that allows you to send multiple types of data in a single request.
 This is useful when you need to upload files or send a form with both text and binary data.

+gRPC: a framework for communication with Protocol Buffer

+- Channel: creates a connection to the server, required by Stub creation

+- Stub: calls methods defined in the proto files

+gRPC is a new take on an old approach known as RPC (Remote Procedure Call), a form of inter-process communication essentially used for client-server interactions.
+The client can request to execute a procedure on the server as if it were a normal local procedure call thanks to the stub generated for both client and server.

+REST API: there are clients and a server, clients send HTTP request in methods GET/POST/PUT/DELETE to the server, and the server responds in a standard format, usually JSON

+JSON: widely used in web development and data exchange between systems.
+JSON is human-readable and easy to parse and generate using built-in libraries in most programming languages.
+JSON does not require a schema.
+However, JSON is less efficient in terms of performance and memory usage than binary formats like FlatBuffers, and requires parsing and validation at runtime.

+Protocol Buffers: aka protobuf.
+It uses a schema to define the data structure, which is written in a language-independent format called the Protocol Buffer Language.
+The schema is used to generate code in various programming languages to read and write the data in a strongly-typed, type-safe manner.
+Protocol Buffers supports many data types, including integers, floats, doubles, strings, booleans, and enums.

+FlatBuffers: uses a schema to define the data structure and generates code to read and write the data in a strongly-typed, type-safe manner.
+FlatBuffers does not require parsing or validation at runtime, which makes it faster and more memory efficient than text-based formats like JSON.

 ## View

 `View`: superclass for all UI components